medplum/medplum/packages/docs/docs/auth/access-control.md

   ]
 }
 ```

+In this example, the user with the parameterized policy shown above will only have access to Patient and DiagnosticReport resources, filtered by the relevant organizations.
+See this [video demo](https://www.youtube.com/watch?v=IDhsWiIxK3o) for an illustration.

 See [this Github Discussion](https://github.com/medplum/medplum/discussions/1453) for more examples of access scenarios that can be created using these policies.